-M 6 0 0 Believe it.
-The new System 600 APOGEE provides unlimited single seat operability.
+M 6 0 0 System 600 APOGEE provides unlimited single seat operability.

 Customer benefit?
 Your facilities expand...their use changes...in unforeseen ways.
 System 600 APOGEE is fully scalable to your needs.
 Imagine a single system that can control a small school house or an entire city.
 With a cost effectiveness that defies conventional standards.